GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    General stereographic conformal projection with rectangular borders.

-By choosing 0/0as the pole, we obtain the conformal stereonet presented next to its equal-area cousin in the Section `Lambert Azimuthal Equal-Area (-Ja -JA)`_ on the Lambert azimuthal equal-area projection (Figure :ref:`missing` [fig:GMT_stereonets]).
+By choosing 0/0 as the pole, we obtain the conformal stereonet presented next to its equal-area cousin in the Section `Lambert Azimuthal Equal-Area (-Ja -JA)`_ on the Lambert azimuthal equal-area projection (Figure :ref:`Stereonets <GMT_stereonets>`).

 Perspective projection (**-Jg** **-JG**)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~